simon-donike/Remote-Sensing-SRGAN/README.md

 #### Example Validation Image
 ![Experiment 3 Example Image](resources/spot6v1_val.png)

-## Experiment 4: SPOT6 Dataset - Interpoalted Version - Stratiefied Data by Land Cover Classification
+## Experiment 4: SPOT6 Dataset - Interpolated Version - Stratiefied Data by Land Cover Classification
 #### Description
 Continued training from Experiment 3 checkpoint.
 The data has now been stratified in order to prevent the overrepresentation of agricultural images.
 #### PSNR and SSIM Results